Wales pays tribute on Remembrance Sunday

 - What is Remembrance Day?

-Communities across Wales will also be holding their own services on Sunday.
+Communities across Wales also held their own services on Sunday.

-Wrexham's RWF Memorial at Bodhyfryd will be the focus of its commemorations.
+Wrexham's RWF Memorial at Bodhyfryd was the focus of its commemorations.

-Aberystwyth's Remembrance Sunday parade has been organised by the Royal British Legion with other events in Ceredigion, including Cardigan and Lampeter.
+Aberystwyth's Remembrance Sunday parade was organised by the Royal British Legion with other events in Ceredigion, including Cardigan and Lampeter.

-In Gwynedd, Bangor is hosting a parade with a service at the cathedral while Swansea's main service is at the cenotaph on the promenade.
+In Gwynedd, Bangor hosted a parade with a service at the cathedral while Swansea's main service was at the cenotaph on the promenade.

-A weekend of motor racing will take place at Anglesey Circuit as part of Mission Motorsport's Race of Remembrance.
+A weekend of motor racing was taking place at Anglesey Circuit as part of Mission Motorsport's Race of Remembrance.

 The charity uses racing as a form of therapy for veterans who have been physically or mentally wounded.

-All racing will stop at 10:45 on Sunday and the track will fall silent for remembrance.
+All racing stopped at 10:45 on Sunday and the track silenced for remembrance.

-The event will be attended by Army veteran Andy Mills, who aims to complete his 522 mile (841km) walk from Germany on the island.
+The event was attended by Army veteran Andy Mills, who was aiming to complete his 522 mile (841km) walk from Germany on the island.
 He is raising money for Mission Motorsport which he said helped him cope with post traumatic stress disorder.

+A commemoration stone has been unveiled in Holyhead on Remembrance Sunday almost 100 years to the day that a local hero died in battle.

+Captain John Fox Russell was posthumously awarded the VC for bravery at Tel el Khuweilfeh in Palestine during World War One when he "repeatedly went out to attend the wounded under murderous fire from snipers and machine guns".

+The ceremony was part of a national centenary commemoration to honour the 628 recipients of the Victoria Cross during the war.

-At the Cenotaph in London, volunteers from St John Cymru are among Welsh representatives due to take part in the service.
+At the Cenotaph in London, volunteers from St John Cymru were among Welsh representatives taking part in the service.

 The 130th (St John) Field Ambulance served during World War One, including at Mametz Wood on the Somme in July 1916 where the 38th (Welsh) Division suffered heavy losses.